robert-orlinski/robertorlinski.pl/README.md

 7. Jest and React Testing Library (for unit and React components testing);
 8. React Hook Form (nice and fast forms).

-Additionally, I am using some smaller and bigger tools: ESLint, Prettier, Day.js, rss, polish-plurals, slugify, rehype-prism, and reading-time.
+Additionally, I am using some smaller and bigger tools: ESLint, Prettier, Day.js, rss, polish-plurals, rehype-prism, and reading-time.

 ## What I want to implement next?